 Blocking Specific Instrumentations

-Use block_instruments to exclude certain instrumentations while keeping all others:
+Use block_instruments to exclude certain instrumentations while keeping the curated defaults:

 Netra.init(